 Do you have what it takes

-to be a Literacy Volunteer???
+to be a Literacy Volunteer Tutor???

 Inter-generational illiteracy, in which an entire family or large portions of it may be functionally illiterate, is a particular focus for us.
 Studies have shown that the single greatest predictor of a child’s ability to read is their parent’s ability to read.
 We break this cycle of illiteracy in Erie & Niagara Counties by bringing free literacy programs to children and their parents and grandparents.
 We achieve this by recruiting and training dedicated volunteers, developing partnerships with other agencies and adapting programs to address emerging community needs.

 1. English Language Learner (ELL) adults: These learners, ages 18 and up, are non-native English speakers.
-Our ELL population represents over 81 different countries including Burma, South Korea, Japan, China, Liberia, Sudan, Somalia, Iran and Iraq.
+Our ELL population represents many different countries including Burma, South Korea, Japan, China, Liberia, Sudan, Somalia, Iran and Iraq.
 Depending on your student, literacy needs can vary from basic reading and writing, to cultural issues, to the more broad, pronunciation, intonation and rhythm.